So many online ammo websites, right?

 I’d like to also add in variety and tax savings.

 Without the restraint of a physical location, online sellers can have tons selection.
 Some guns just like different ammo better than others.
 I like to order a couple types to see what shoots best in a new gun, and then later put in a bulk order.
-And most likely you’ll be able to find an online retailer without a physical presence in your state and thus save on some taxes.
+Plus, our suggestions will likely be out of state for you…so no sales tax!

 Still with me?